bugzmanov/nes_ebook/src/chapter_6_4.md

 Rendering sprites is somewhat similar, yet a bit easier.
 NES had an internal RAM for storing states of all sprites in the frame, so-called Object Attribute Memory (OAM).

 It had 256 bytes of RAM and reserved 4 bytes for each sprite.
-This gives an option of having 64 tiles on a screen simultaneously (but keep in mind that a single object of a screen usually consists of 4 tiles).
+This gives an option of having 64 tiles on a screen simultaneously (but keep in mind that a single object on a screen usually consists of 4 tiles).

+CPU has to option of updating OAM Table:
+- using OAM Addr and OAM Data registers, updating one byte at a time.
+- bulk updating the whole table by transfering 256 bytes from CPU RAM using OAM DMA

 In comparison to background tiles, a sprite tile can be shown anywhere in a 256x240 screen.
-Thus each OAM record has 2 bytes reserved for X and Y coordinates, one byte is used to select a tile pattern from the pattern table.
-And the last one specifies how the object would look like
+Each OAM record has 2 bytes reserved for X and Y coordinates, one byte is used to select a tile pattern from the pattern table.
+And the remaining byte specifies how the object should be drawn (for example, PPU can flip same tile horizontally or vertically)

-NES Dev Wiki provides a pretty solid specification of each byte in the OAM record: http://wiki.nesdev.com/w/index.php/PPU_OAM
+NES Dev Wiki provides a pretty solid specification of [each byte in the OAM record](http://wiki.nesdev.com/w/index.php/PPU_OAM)

-So rendering all sprites, we just need to scan through oam_data space and parse out every 4 bytes into a sprite:
+To render all visible sprites, we just need to scan through oam_data space and parse out every 4 bytes into a sprite:

 ```rust